bonni208/Business_Ethics/Business_Ethics.md

 - **Recusal:** Stepping back from decision-making processes where one's impartiality could be compromised.
 - **Policies and Procedures:** Implementing organizational policies that identify, manage, and mitigate conflicts of interest, including regular training on these issues.
 - **Ethical Leadership:** Cultivating a culture of ethical awareness and integrity where the values of transparency and accountability are prioritized.

+Which of the following steps can help manage non-illegal conflicts of interest?

+[[ ]] Ignoring the conflict and hoping it resolves itself.
+[[X]] Disclosing any potential conflicts of interest transparently.
+[[ ]] Prioritizing personal gain over the organization's best interest.
+[[ ]] Avoiding policies and procedures that could reveal conflicts.

 In both business and personal conduct, recognizing and addressing conflicts of interest is crucial for maintaining ethical standards and trust.
 For Christians, navigating these situations with integrity also represents an opportunity to witness to their faith through ethical decision-making and actions that reflect Christian values of honesty, fairness, and concern for others.